justjohnd/workflow/Git.md

 # Project Initiation (with git and Github)

 ## Connecting to Github via SSH
+Note, that this can typically be skippeds as SSH has already been set up for the account.
+Use for reference.
 SSH allows you to connect your Github account to remote servers and services, without supplying your username and personal access token.
 You must add a key to your account prior to using SSH to authenticate. `ssh-agent` is a key manager for SSH.
 It holds your keys and certificates in memory, unencrypted, and ready for use by `ssh`.

 1. First, ensure agent is running: `eval "$(ssh-agent -s)"`